razonyang/hugo-theme-bootstrap/exampleSite/content/docs/content/index.zh-hant.md

 - `description`: The introduction.
 - `social`: [Social links]({{< ref "/docs/widgets/social-links" >}}).

 The author image should be placed at the same folder with pattern `avatar*`, such as `/content/authors/foo/avatar.png`.
+If there is no avatar, the `social.email` will be used to generate Gravatar avatar.

 ## 下一步